SebStreb/LocatIn/README.md

 # LocatIn
-Information System website using Node.js and SQLite
+Information System website using Node.js and MySQL